jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 `/courses/BIOL3411.202540/students/jhenzy/`

 As you can see, your student directory is part of a larger courses directory.
 This directory also includes shared data files you can access (more on this below).
+(Till further notice, because of technical difficulties with Explorer, use your /home/<username> folder in place of your course student folder)

 ## U31: Log onto EC